 Changes in registration require the approval of the adviser and must be made during the first full week of instruction in the quarter.
-A student withdrawing from college or an individual course must file an official drop voucher with the Registrar's Office after securing the adviser's approval.
+A student withdrawing from college or an individual course must file an official drop voucher with the Registrar's Office.
 During the first five weeks of any quarter, the student may withdraw from a course and receive a W. Withdrawals after this time will result in the recording of a Wf unless exception is granted by the Dean of the College.
-A Wf deducts one honor point for each credit.
+Credits for which a Wf is received are included in calculating the grade-point average.